AT FALK'S OPERA HOUSE.

 The Waif's of New York.

-Will be at Falk's opera-house on Saturday, Dec.
-5. This is the strenuous age of sensation in things theatrical and plays based on thrilling incidents have been launched by the score and yet no one of these has overstepped in popular favor "The Waif's of New York" with bright vivacious merry Katie Emmett as the attraction of the cast.
+The Waif's of New York will be at Falk's opera-house on Saturday, Dec.
+5. This is the strenuous age of sensation in things theatrical and plays based on thrilling incidents have been launched by the score and yet not one of these has overstepped in popular favor "The Waif's of New York" with bright vivacious merry Katie Emmett as the attraction of the cast.
 And yet this is a play well fixed in the good graces of the theater goer seasons ago and it is just as popular today for those who revel in sensation, for no scene tending to rouse an audience to be highest pitch of enthusiasm that has ever been constructed greater or more effective, than that showing the daring newsboy swinging to the Harlem railroad bridge with the little child clinging to him, while the train thunders over his head.

 Lafayette Gazette 12/5/1903.